One Stat to Rule Them All

 - Witchcraft had all the good physical skills use Dexterity.
 And nearly all the supernatural powers run on Willpower.

-- Even more so is the Generation background.
+- The Generation background.
 Five dots at character creation will put you at 8th generation, with a higher blood pool and the ability to use more blood points per round, which will help out with healing and almost anything else you can think of.
 By and large, the gamebook discourages players from beginning with more than three dots of Generation, and encourages Storytellers to do the same, partially for this reason and partially because eighth-generation characters are typically old and powerful enough to actually get respect in Camarilla culture, where the players aren't supposed to.

-- In Genius The Transgression, Intelligence rules normal application, all of Wonder creation, most Wonder use *, non-urgent Exelixi, all Metatropi transformations and Katastrofi artillery]] and most Genius-specific rolls.
-Also, don't treat mental skills as a Dump Stat unless you are Too Dumb to Live**.
+- In Genius The Transgression, Intelligence rules normal application, all of Wonder creation, most Wonder use note and most Genius-specific rolls.
+Also, don't treat mental skills as a Dump Stat unless you are Too Dumb to Livenote .
 It is about Mad Scientists, after all.

 - Socially, appearance has the same issue.
 The "pretty kitty" effect means that high appearance compensates for low Charisma or Manipulation much better than the other way around.